Wreckage, rescue and hope in Turkey's earthquake epicenter

 “Two hours ago my sibling was rescued after a six-hour effort.
 And my mother’s rescue took two hours.
 They’re both well,” he said.

+“We need flour.
+There is no flour,” Ercan said.
+“People are desperate.
+We are desperate too.
+We will do what we can for the people as long as we are able to do it.”

+Yasar Magara, who waited to get a piece of pita, said: “We have been hungry for days.
+Our municipality and the others have not helped us yet.”

 In the town of Nurdagi, residents who lost loved ones said relatives could have been saved if rescue teams had arrived earlier.
-Steel rods jutted out of destroyed concrete like vines that rescuers had to work around in the town that's in a green valley below snowcapped hills.
+Steel rods jutted out of destroyed concrete like vines that rescuers had to work around in the town nestled below snowcapped hills.

 “My sister has four children.
 She has one sister-in-law, in-laws and nephews and nieces.
 They’re all gone.
-They’re all gone,” Nilufer Sarigoz cried out, putting her face in her hands, sobbing.
+They’re all gone,” Nilufer Sarigoz said, putting her face in her hands and sobbing.

-Men cried as they used their hands to bless four dead bodies wrapped in heavy blankets placed in the back of a white pickup truck.
+Men cried as they used their hands to bless four dead bodies wrapped in blankets in the back of a pickup truck.

 Sixteen-year-old Havva Topal still hadn't heard from her uncle, his wife and children, who were in a burning building.